axibase/atsd-use-cases/research/baltimore-pd/README.md

 ![2013](./images/2013Other.png)

-In order to display the total number of police homicides for the observed years, the `[other]` function can be used, only displaying the desired year's data, but still showing other data alongside for perspective.
+to display the total number of police homicides for the observed years, the `[other]` function can be used, only displaying the desired year's data, but still showing other data alongside for perspective.